loco-rs/loco/docs/7_mailers.md

 # Mailers

-A mailer will deliver emails in the background using the existing `rustyrails` background worker infrastructure.
+A mailer will deliver emails in the background using the existing `loco` background worker infrastructure.
 It will all be seamless for you.

 ## Using mailers